Click here to download a PDF version of our Terms and Conditions.

 (d) for fraud or fraudulent misrepresentation

-13.1 Subject to clause 8.4, until full payment has been received by the Company for all goods or services whatsoever supplied at any time by the Company to the Customer the following terms apply.
+Subject to clause 10.4, until full payment has been received by the Company for all Goods or Services whatsoever supplied at any time by the Company to the Customer the following terms apply.

-(b) the Customer shal store the goods in such a way that they can be readily identified as the property of the Company
+(b) the Customer shall store the Goods in such a way that they can be readily identified as the property of the Company;

 (d) the Customer shall not to destroy, deface or obscured identifying mark or packaging.

 (e) if a Customer is in default for longer than 14 days in the payment of any sum whatsoever due to the Company or if any bill of exchange, cheque or other negotiable instrument drawn or accepted or endorsed by the Customer in favour of the Company is dishonoured on presentation for payment or if a receiver or administrator is appointed over any of the assets or the undertaking of the Customer or the Customer goes into voluntary liquidation otherwise than for the purpose of reconstruction or amalgamation or causes a meeting of or makes any arrangement or composition with creditors or commits any act of bankruptcy, the Customer shall place the Goods at the disposal of the Company who shall be entitled to enter upon the premises of the Customer for the purpose of removing such Goods from the premises.
 Where payment is made by cheque the Company shall not be deemed to have received payment until the cheque has been cleared.